Christopher Oscanyan

-Christopher Oscanyan (28 April 1818 in Constantinople, Turkey – 1 August 1895 in Brooklyn, New York, United States) was an American-Armenian writer.
+Christopher Oscanyan (Խաչատուր Օսկանյան; 28 April 1818 – 1 August 1895), also known as Khachig Oskanian and Khachadour Vosganian, was an American-Armenian journalist and writer.
+He was one of the first Armenian settlers in the United States.
+He also served as Turkish consul in New York.

 Biography

-His parents, who were Armenians, christened him Hatchik, which he later changed to Christopher.
+Oskanyan was born in Constantinople, Ottoman Empire.
+His parents, who were ethnic Armenian people, christened him Hatchik, which he later changed to Christopher.
 He learned from private tutors the Armenian, Turkish, and modern Greek languages; to these he soon added Italian and French, and, having heard English spoken, he wished to learn it also.
-To this end he made the acquaintance of the American missionaries that had then lately arrived in Turkey.
+To this end he made the acquaintance of the American missionaries that had then lately arrived in the Ottoman Empire.
 One of these, Harrison G. O. Dwight, took an interest in him, and after the death of Oscanyan's mother enabled him to go to the United States to obtain a liberal education.

-Oscanyan arrived in New York City in 1835 and was at once matriculated at the University of the City of New York.
+Oscanyan arrived in New York City in 1834 or 1835 and was at once matriculated at the University of the City of New York.
+Author Dennis Papazian believes that he was most probably sent to the United States by Christian missionaries.
 Failing health compelled him to leave college in his junior year, and he joined the staff of civil engineers engaged in the construction of the Charleston, Cincinnati and Chicago Railroad.

 Returning to Constantinople in 1841, he established the first newspaper that was published there in Armenian, the Astarar Püzantian (Byzantine Advertiser).
 But the authorities would not tolerate the expression of liberal opinions, and he was soon compelled to abandon the undertaking.
-In 1843 he became the private secretary of Ahmed Fethi Pasha, son-in-law of the sultan, and minister of ordnance.
+In 1843, he became the private secretary of Ahmed Fethi Pasha, son-in-law of the sultan, and minister of ordnance.
 While he was thus engaged he was appointed special agent to purchase the trousseau of Adilé Sultana, who was about to be married to Mehmed Aali Pasha, and in this capacity he frequently visited the palace.